Prenuptial Agreements Cairns

 These agreements are useful if:

-1. One party has more significant assets at the time of entering into the agreement.
+1. One party has more significant assets when entering into the agreement.

 2. One or both parties have previously been married or in a de facto relationship and have significant assets.